oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/weblogic-for-oke/README.md

 ## Which kind of assets are we making available?

-In this location we will we will collect:
+In this location we are making available:

-- Architecture Examples
+- Architecture examples
 - Reusable assets, as questionnaires, sizing tools, diagrams examples
 - Best practices and guidelines
 - Technical Briefs